Democrats Say Flynn Didn’t Disclose Middle East Travel on Russia Nuclear Deal

-Former National Security Adviser Michael Flynn is already facing legal trouble for a variety of issues related to his dealings with Russia and Turkey.
+Former national security adviser Michael Flynn is already facing legal trouble for a variety of issues related to his dealings with Russia and Turkey.
 These include taking payments from foreign entities without permission, failing to register as a foreign agent, and making false statements to the government about these activities.

 On Monday Democratic lawmakers raised yet another potential problem: Flynn’s failure to disclose a 2015 trip to Saudi Arabia to pursue a U.S.-Russian business venture to develop nuclear plants in the Middle East.
 They note that “knowingly falsifying or concealing a material fact is a felony which may result in fines and/or up to five years imprisonment.”